rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 ### Access-list rule features

 The Firewall Manager v2 access-list rules feature has an export function.
-To use this function, clickthe **Export to .csv** button.
+To use this function, click the **Export to .csv** button.
 You can download the .csv file or open it directly from the next screen prompt.

 The Rules page also has a search function that filters the rules which modifies your display based on the values you enter.